gregfelice/emacs-dx/emacs-dx.md

 <!-- markdown-toc end -->

-## Opportunity: Improve the Developer Experience in Emacs
+## Opportunity: Improve the Emacs Developer Experience

-There's an opportunity to further help developers accelerate with Emacs by solving for some common (and solvable) problems in how tooling is constructed and shared on top of the base Emacs distribution.
+There's an opportunity to help developers accelerate with Emacs by solving some common problems in how tooling is constructed and shared on top of the base Emacs distribution.

-I'm collecting perspectives in a document that I hope to share and refine with community members.

 ## Vision